letsencrypt/website/content/en/docs/challenge-types.md

 file contains the token, plus a thumbprint of your account key.
 Once your ACME client tells Let’s Encrypt that the file is ready, Let’s Encrypt tries retrieving it (potentially multiple times from multiple vantage points).
-If our validation checks gets the right responses from your web server, the validation is considered successful and you can go on to issue your certificate.
+If our validation checks get the right responses from your web server, the validation is considered successful and you can go on to issue your certificate.
 If the validation checks fail, you’ll have to try again with a new certificate.